-Chair of the Management Resources & Compensation Committee and Member of the Risk Committee

-Winnipeg, MB, Canada Director since May 2021 Public Board Interlocks: None
+Independent Chair of the Management Resources & Compensation Committee and Member of the Risk Committee Age: 73 Winnipeg, MB, Canada Director since May 2021 Public Board Interlocks: None

 Mr. Sanford (Sandy) Riley is the Chief Executive Officer of Richardson Financial Group Limited.
-He co-founded the company in 2003 after 10 years as President and Chief Executive Officer and later Chairman of Investors Group Inc. Sandy currently serves as a Director of Molson Coors Brewing Company.
+He co-founded the company in 2003 after 10 years as President and Chief Executive Officer and later Chairman of Investors Group Inc. Sandy currently serves as Chairman of the Board of CPI Card Group Inc. and a Director of Molson Coors Brewing Company.
 Mr. Riley has served on numerous boards and committees, including Chairman of the 1999 Pan Am games, the Board of The North West Company and The University of Winnipeg Foundation.